-Shortly afterward, President Gorbachev resigned as head of the Communist party and handed it over to Boris Yeltsin who immediately dissolved the Central Committee and banned party activities.
-With a power struggle raging at the center, Ukraine and Belarus declared their independence from the Soviet Union while the Baltic States had earlier done so.
+Shortly afterwards, President Gorbachev resigned as the head of the Communist Party and handed it over to Boris Yeltsin who immediately dissolved the Central Committee and banned party activities.
+With a power struggle raging at the centre, Ukraine and Belarus declared interdependence from the Soviet Union while the Baltic States had earlier done so.
 Reading the writing on the wall, the Soviet leaders in early December, met in Brest to form the Commonwealth of Independent States (CIS), effectively declaring the demise of the Soviet Union.
 On December 25, 1991, the Soviet Union ceased to exist when Mikhail Gorbachev resigned his post as president of the Soviet Union, leaving Boris Yeltsin as president of the newly independent Russian state.

 Causes of the Soviet Union Breakup

 There is no doubt that the USA played a crucial role in the earlier-than-expected breakup of the Soviet Union.
 However, it would be too much to give it full credit; there were so many structural and managerial causes of the fall of the Soviet Union that it is impossible to point out one or two reasons for an event as complex and far-reaching as the dissolution of a global superpower.
 People are still arguing about the causes of the fall of the Roman Empire.
 They are not going to agree quickly on why the Soviet Union collapsed.
 And ironically, some even argue why it took so long for the USSR to break!
 Here are a few theories

 1. Conventional Wisdom Theory